-We are proud to be part of the National Children’s Bureau (NCB), a leading children’s charity working to build a better childhood for every child.
+We are proud to be part of the National Children’s Bureau (NCB), a leading charity driving change across society so all children grow up safe, secure and supported.

 Part of the NCB Family

 CDC are just one of several specialist interest groups and networks who are part of the NCB family.
 The other groups include the Anti-Bullying Alliance, the Childhood Bereavement Network, the Sex Education Forum and the Lambeth Early Action Partnership(LEAP).
 We all operate under NCB’s charitable status and are based at their London headquarters in Islington.

 For more information about NCB visit www.ncb.org.uk